 French Bulldogs are not the best breed of dog for Hiking.
 And if Hiking is a major aspect of your lifestyle, you may want to reconsider.
 On the other hand, if you cannot resist the charms of the lovely Frenchie, then here are a few tips.
 Are French Bulldogs Good For Hiking?
 A Few Good tips.

 Breathing problems connected with their short nose makes them susceptible to struggling in warm weather or stress.
 They also have only a short coat and must be kept warm in colder weather.

-In any case, I would suggest keeping the hiking short and have a container where your Frenchie can drink plenty of water.
+In any case, I would suggest keeping the Hiking short and having a container where your Frenchie can drink plenty of water.

-Now if you are going to take your French Bulldog hiking here are somethings to take into consideration.
+Now, if you are going to take your French Bulldog hiking, here are some things to consider.

 Watch for fatigue when hiking with your French Bulldog

-Frenchies seem to have endless energy, so it’s simple for them to overlook that they are really exhausting themselves in their enthusiasm to keep up and experience exciting sights and smells.
+Frenchies seem to have endless energy, so it’s simple to overlook that they are exhausting themselves in their enthusiasm to keep up and experience exciting sights and smells.

 And because their legs are shorter, they need more effort to keep up with the pace.
 It is often up to us to prevent them when they get past their point of exhaustion.

 This is especially true if your Frenchie is new to trekking.
 It requires a while to create strength and stamina.
-Just as it’s hard for us beings to move out of a sedentary life to tackling paths, it’s hard for our dogs also.
+Just as it’s hard for us beings to move out of a sedentary life to tackle paths, it’s also hard for our dogs.

 If you notice tiredness, consider cutting the hike short and save the rest of the trail for another day.